 - Let cool completely.

-- In the meantime, combine all the ingredient for the filling in a medium bowl and let sit until thickened (about 10 minutes).
+- In the meantime, combine all the ingredients for the filling in a medium bowl and let sit until thickened (about 10 minutes).

 - Add all ingredients for the frosting in a food processor and pulse until super smooth.
 Make sure the coconut oil is warm enough so that it blends in well with the other ingredients.